What is TMS?

-Approved by the FDA in 2008, TMS delivers highly focused magnetic fields to stimulate underactive nerve cells in the brain to relieve depression symptoms.
+Cleared by the FDA in 2008, TMS delivers highly focused magnetic fields to stimulate underactive nerve cells in the brain to relieve depression symptoms.
 In a study by the National Institute of Mental Health, two-thirds of TMS patients experience either full remission of their depressive symptoms or experience a significant improvement.
 TMS offers a safe and effective out-patient treatment with little to no side effects.

 How does TMS work?

 Studies using PET scans have demonstrated that a depressed brain receives less oxygen and glucose fuel than a nondepressed brain.
 The result is less activity in the brain’s frontal lobe and limbic system, the area that controls mood and higher-level functioning.
 Over time, this decrease in activity leads to changes in the brain that reinforce neuronal pathways and patterns that can cause a person to feel depressed.

 During TMS treatment, a magnetic coil is placed on a patient’s head.
 It delivers a pulsed electromagnetic field to the brain’s prefrontal cortex similar to the technology used in a magnetic resonance imaging machine (MRI).

 The magnetic pulses are able to pass through the skull and into the brain, stimulating the neurons in that area.
 Once stimulated, these neurons then send messages to other neurons, setting off a chain reaction of activity all the way to the limbic system deep inside the brain.